 Fuel tanks shall only be filled in the Paddock or in officially designated "refuelling area(s)".
+Re: Electric motorcycles: Batteries

 These area(s) shall be equipped with fire extinguishers and environmental mats.
 The Promoter/Organiser shall inform the participants on the location of these areas.